 - Mini Chocolate Chip Cookies – These are not tiny cookies.
 Rather they are delicious cookies made with mini chocolate chips.

-- M&M Chocolate Cookies – These are fantastic chocolate cookies covered with brightly colored M&Ms.
+- M&M Chocolate Cookies – These fantastic darker-colored cookies are covered with brightly colored M&Ms.

 - No Butter Chocolate Chip Cookies – Delicious chocolate chip cookies… made without any butter.
 This means that they contain a lot less saturated fat than regular chocolate chip cookies (made with butter).